LesleyLai/blog/contents/blog/bilingual_blog/en.md

 Then we use the `keyof` operator to get a union type of the keys of translation: in this case, `"en" | "zh"`.
-`keyof` is yet another great reflection feature of Typescript.
+`keyof` is yet another excellent reflection feature of Typescript.
 But since it expects a type rather than an object, we need to apply another `typeof` operator before applying `keyof`:

 ```typescript